Everything from examinations and treatments to rehabilitation

 Workers’ compensation provides a safety net for you and your employees after a workplace injury.
-It can help cover expenses for medical treatment, lost wages and other costs.
+It can help cover expenses for medical treatment, lost wages, and other costs.

+It’s an essential component of your small business insurance package that protects you and your employees from financial harm.
 You’re required to purchase coverage in most states as soon as you hire your first employee.